amitkr209/Project_Management_Projects/Online Gyan Web Project/Online Gyan Web Development Project.md

 ### Sprint 2
 **Duration:** 3 weeks
-- Finalize data collection and smart data visualization.
+- Data collection and smart data visualization. for the website
 - Continue refining the website based on feedback from stakeholders.
 - Ongoing testing and quality assurance to ensure data accuracy and website functionality.